ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/99c-quiz-analysing-problems.md

 - The proof uses decision trees to model sorting algorithms.
 - The number of permutations affects the size of the decision tree.
 - Given a tree of a certain size, we can compute its minimum depth.
-- The cost of Bubble Sort does not affect the cost of other sorts.
+- The cost of Bubble sort does not affect the cost of other sorts.
 :::
 ::::::::::::::::::::::::::::::